mmiller42/html-webpack-externals-plugin/README.md

   plugins: [
     new HtmlWebpackPlugin(),
     new HtmlWebpackExternalsPlugin(
-      // See the Configuration section
+      // See the API section
     );
   ]
 };